awsdocs/aws-app-mesh-user-guide/doc_source/virtual_nodes.md

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.

 1. Choose the mesh that you want to delete a virtual node from\.
+All of the meshes that you own and that have been [shared](sharing.md) with you are listed\.

 1. Choose **Virtual nodes** in the left navigation\.

 1. In the **Virtual Nodes** table, choose the virtual node that you want to delete and select **Delete**\.
+To delete a virtual node, your account ID must be listed in either the **Mesh owner** or the **Resource owner** columns of the virtual node\.

 1. In the confirmation box, type **delete** and then select **Delete**\.